plotly/plotly.github.io/_posts/3d/2017-06-26-3d-line-plotly2.md

    sub-steps:
     - copy: "After adding data, go to the 'Traces' section under the 'Structure' menu on the left-hand side.
 Choose the 'Type' of trace, then choose '3D Line' under '3D' chart type."
       img: "![Choose chart main](../static/images/3D-line-chart/3D-line-chart-type.png)"
     - copy: "Next, select 'X', 'Y' and 'Z' values from the dropdown menus.
-This will create a 3d line trace, as seen below."
+This will create a 3D line trace, as seen below."
       img: "![Adding X Y Z](../static/images/3D-line-chart/3D-line-data.png)"

  - title: Style a Chart
    sub-steps:
     - copy: "The 'Style' menu displays many options to modify characteristics of the overall chart layout or the individual traces.
 To see more options about styling the chart, visit the [style and layout](https://help.plot.ly/tutorials/#layout) section of the Chart Studio documentation."
     - copy: "Use the 'General' section under the 'Style' menu to set the plot title, as well as change the layout background, margin color and font styles."
-    - copy: "To set the plot title, type the title text within the textbox provided under 'Title.'"
+    - copy: "To set the plot title, type the title text within the textbox provided under the 'Title' property."
       img: "![Type title](../static/images/3D-line-chart/3D-line-title.png)"
     - copy: "Another approach is to click and then enter the title directly on the plot interface.
 The same can be done for the axes title."
       img: "![Type directly title](../static/images/3D-line-chart/3D-line-title-direct.png)"